The Brief, Bright Career of Charles Banks, and the Burning Questions He Left Behind

 By Anthony Pioppi

-In the annals of golf course architecture there are few if any designers whose careers were as brief and as memorable as that of Charles Banks, and that left behind so many pressing questions.
+In the annals of golf course architecture, few careers were as brief and memorable as Charles Banks’s, while still leaving behind so many pressing questions.

-A member of the Great Design Triumvirate, Banks was a protégé of Seth Raynor, who in turn was a protégé of Charles Blair Macdonald.
-Beginning in mid 1925 and ending less than six years later in March of 1931, Banks completed some of Raynor’s most highly-regarded courses after his mentor died unexpectedly, laid out approximately 15 of his own designs, most of which were built, and renovated a smattering of others before he too passed away early, succumbing to a heart attack at the age of 49.
-This all occurring during the Golden Age of Golf Architecture when the likes of A.W.
-Tillinghast and Donald Ross were at their heights.
+A member of the Great Design Triumvirate, Banks was a protégé of Seth Raynor, who in turn was a protégé of Charles Blair Macdonald, the father of American golf course architecture.
+Banks’s design career began in mid-1925 and ended less than six years later in March of 1931.
+In that time, Banks completed some of Raynor’s most highly-regarded courses after his mentor died unexpectedly.
+Banks laid out approximately 20 of his own designs, most of which were built, and renovated a smattering of others, before he too passed away early, succumbing to a heart attack in 1931 at the age of 49.

 The sixth hole at Rock Spring Golf Club in West Orange, N.J., a Seth Raynor design built by Charles Banks.
 (Photo by Brett Zimmerman)